MrDoufuru/aDF/README.md

 * Right click the armor reading to share the value with others, or right click a debuff to announce if its up or not.
 * Type `/adf options` to configure which debuffs are shown for you, and which chat channel announcements are made in.

+## Changes from this version
+* "Disabled" option for chat channel

 ## Known issues

 See https://github.com/Zebouski/aDF/issues.
 Pull requests are welcome